MarcinFrasz/Mateusz/README.md

 - Connection strings are defined in appsettings.json and then assigned in Program.cs

 ## Project status
-Current on hold.
+Currently on hold.
 Main features are complete.